micheqn3/my-restaurant/README.md

 > SSH: `git@github.com:micheqn3/my-restaurant.git`
 3. Install the NPM packages
 > npm install
-4. Run the application in the command line
+4. Start up the server in the command line
 > node server.js
 5. Open the application in your browser as it is hosted locally
 > http://localhost:3000